arexbold/TripleBondChallenge/README.md

 **Challenge by [Arex](https://twitch.tv/Arex)**

-Special thanks to the following: Kalaay and Yako for helping with changing hardcoded stuff QOL including the EXP split.
+Special thanks to the following: Kalaay and Yako for helping with changing hardcoded stuff including the EXP split.
 Fantafaust for HM QOL integration.
 AdAstra and Mixone for DSPRE and tools.
 PyroMike for the initial Intro Patch this was built on.
 All the wonderful people from Kingdom of DS Hacking.
 OnlySpaghettiCode, UTDZac, and Mixone for helping make the NDS tracker compatible with the challenge.

 ## **Core Rules**